Blog

 Facebook introduced business pages in 2007 and began encouraging brands to build audiences on the platform.

 Many marketers invested a lot in building their audiences.
-At the time it was a huge source of potential traffic.
-But, it wasn’t long before the platform drastically cut organic reach.
+At the time, it was a huge source of potential traffic.
+But, it wasn't long before the platform drastically cut organic reach.

 Brands that had made significant investments in growing their audiences on these platforms had three options:

-1. Throw in the towel and give up.
+1. Throw in the towel and give up

-2. Accept their page’s increasingly small organic reach and continue to share content.
+2. Accept their pages' increasingly small organic reach and continue to share content

-3. Pay to advertise to the audience they’d already made significant investments in growing.
+3. Pay to advertise to the audience they'd already made significant investments in growing

-Unsurprisingly, many brands chose the third option, and Facebook is now one of the biggest advertising platforms in the world.
+Unsurprisingly, many brands chose the third option and Facebook is now one of the biggest advertising platforms in the world.

 This was a warning to brands about building an audience on a third-party platform: if you don't own your data, it can be taken away from you at a minute's notice.

-Access to user-generated content
+Access to user-generated content (UGC)

-Communities are valuable sources of user-generated content.
+Niche communities are valuable sources of user-generated content.
 You can put this library of information to use in many ways.

 For example:

-• Index discussions on Google to increase brand awareness through SEO.
+• Index discussions on Google to increase brand awareness through SEO

-• Add Q&As to product pages to answer common questions—just like Amazon does.
+• Add Q&As to product pages to answer common questions—just like Amazon does

-• Integrate support queries within your knowledge base to help users suffering from similar issues.
+• Integrate support queries within your knowledge base to help users suffering from similar issues

 At Bettermode, we encourage people who build communities on our platform to use their content at touchpoints throughout the customer journey.

-This is called the community flywheel, and you can read more about how this benefits your business here.
+This is called the community flywheel and you can read more about how this benefits your business here.

 Build a moat

-The idea is that while others can steal your idea, it’s much harder to steal the relationships built up in your group.
+While others can steal your idea, it's much harder to steal the relationships built up in your group.

 Step two: Choose a platform